Ramguru94/tflint-opa-missing-gcp-labels-check/README.md

 ### Usage

 1. **Basic Usage** 🚀
     - Ensure Terraform is installed and in your system's PATH.
-     - Run the script to generate the Rego policy and perform other operations:
-     - Navigate to scripts dir
+    - Navigate to the `scripts` directory:

         ```bash
         cd scripts
         ```

-         and execute
+    - Run the script to generate the Rego policy and perform other operations:

         ```bash
         python3 generate.py
         ```

-         This will:
+    - This will:
         - Clean up existing Terraform files and directories.
-         - Create a `provider.tf` file in the `terraform/` directory.
+        - Create a `provider.tf` file.
         - Initialize Terraform.
         - Fetch the GCP provider schema.
         - Categorize resources based on label support.
         - Generate the `resources.rego` file in the `.tflint.d/policies/` directory.

 2. **Generating JSON Files** 📊
     - To generate JSON files for resources with and without labels, use the `--generate-json` flag:
-     - Navigate to scripts dir

         ```bash
-         cd scripts
-         ```
-         and execute
-         ```bash
         python3 generate.py --generate-json
         ```

-         This will create:
+    - This will create:
         - `resources_with_labels.json`: List of GCP resources that support labels.
         - `resources_without_labels.json`: List of GCP resources that do not support labels.

 ### Script Overview